MatthewCookUNR/1Day-Projects-And-Problems/README.md

 # Matts-Practice-Code
-The repository holds the code for various projects or practice problems that have been completed as a fun way to freshen up on coding skills.
+The repository holds the code for various projects or practice problems that have been completed as a fun way to freshen up on coding skills and research code exercises for future teaching.